Tips for choosing a ski resort for beginners

 A long journey to a ski resort means you will have an early start in the morning or late arrival.
 If possible, choose a resort that is close to an airport or a reasonably short drive away.
 Failing this, try to break up your trip over a couple of days.
-A shorter traveling time will mean you are not starting your vacation exhausted, and you will have a much more relaxed intro into the world of skiing and snowboarding.
+A shorter traveling time will mean you are not starting your vacation exhausted.
+You will have a much more relaxed intro into the world of skiing and snowboarding.

 When you start skiing or snowboarding, you will discover muscles you never knew you had.
-You will also get pretty tired quickly; therefore, there will be times when you need a break or an afternoon off the slopes.
+You will also get pretty tired quickly; there will be times when you need a break or an afternoon off the slopes.
 So choosing a ski resort with other non-skiing activities to do is essential.
-You may also want to experience different possibilities the mountains have to offer, and those afternoons off are the perfect opportunities.
+You may also want to experience different possibilities the mountains have to offer.
+Those afternoons off are the perfect opportunities.

 You may have a friend that has told you they will give you some pointers, or you might think you will save some money by teaching yourself to ski or snowboard.
 Both of these are bad ideas.
 Before you book your ski vacation, check the local ski and snowboard schools' availability for lessons.
 Learning from a professional is safer, will prevent the development of bad habits, and won't cause arguments with your friend.

 You will need to buy a lift ticket to use the ski lifts.
 Before you buy one, look at your options.
 For example, you may be encouraged to buy a full area lift ticket.
 But, as a beginner, you won’t need access to everything on offer.
 See if there are options for smaller areas to save money.
 Some resorts offer free lift tickets for young kids, or they may have lesson and lift ticket packages, which are good value for money.